At Swain & Co Solicitors our Personal Injury Lawyers are experts in dealing with asbestos related compensation claims.

 Asbestosis or scarring of the lungs is caused by long-term exposure to asbestos fibres.
 It usually progresses slowly and can cause severe breathlessness.
 There is no known treatment.
 The effects of asbestosis can take around 10-20 years from the time of first exposure until it is detected.

 “Symptoms of asbestosis include shortness of breath, coughing, tightness in the chest and chest pain.”

 Those most at risk of contracting asbestosis are those who have been involved in the handling or removal of asbestos.
 Specifically, dockyard workers and those involved in the shipbuilding industry are at significant risk.

-It is also possible that individuals living with people who have come into contact with asbestosis to also be at potential risk by coming into contact with asbestosis fibres found on clothing.
+It is also possible that individuals living with people who have come into contact with asbestos could be at potential risk by coming into contact with asbestos fibres found on clothing.

 This is a rare type of cancer which may be caused by exposure to asbestos fibres.
 The risk of developing the disease depends largely on how much asbestos fibres have been breathed in.
 The greater the contact with asbestos fibres, the greater the risk is of developing mesothelioma.
 The development of the disease can take between 10-20 years, after initial exposure to asbestos fibres.

 Symptoms include shortness of breath, persistent coughing and pain in the chest.

 This is a non-cancerous condition that affects the outer lining of the lung.
 The most likely cause of this condition is exposure to asbestos fibres in the workplace over a number of years.
 There are two types of disease, namely diffuse pleural thickening and pleural plaques.